code-saturne/code_saturne/docs/doxygen/developer_guide/further_reading.md

 A variable declaration can be combined with a \emph{storage class specifier}.

 - `static` indicates the variable is "permanent":
-   - Its values are saved from one call to the next, like *save* in Fortran
+   - Its values are saved from one call to the next.
 - `extern` indicates we reference a variable, but its memory location is not defined here; for example:
    - `int option = 2;` in a _single_ (owning) `.c` file.